TanvirArjel/EFCore.GenericRepository/README.md

 6. It also has support to run raw SQL command against your relational database.

-7. It also has support to choose whether you would like track your query entities or not.
+7. It also has support to choose whether you would like to track your query entity/entities or not.

 8. It has also support to reset your EF Core DbContext state whenever you really needed.